Sparkierkan7/more_explosives_mod/README.md

 ### Gunpowder Pack:
   Basically a big gunpowder bomb that has a much bigger explosion power.

+### Iron Gunpowder Bomb
+  A little less powerful gunpowder pack that has the same power of TNT.

 ### Incendiary Bomb:
   A fire bomb that flings fire projectiles everywhere that land and create fire.